 Let's be honest: The trends we’re seeing now and what will be trending later in 2021 may be two very different things.
 We don’t know what the rest of the month, much less next year, will look like in the world of weddings.

 What we do know is that weddings in 2021 will look different: Eighty-one percent of our followers say the 2020 has changed their expectations for their wedding.
 This year, we are also seeing that couples are generally making everything more intentional, focusing on the ceremony, creating more personalized details, and spending more money per guest to make them feel really included in the experience.

 Keep reading for more on the wedding trends we're seeing now and on the horizon!

 At this point, vendors and venues have slim availability for 2021.
 A weekday wedding may allow a couple to get married at their dream venue and hire their preferred vendors.
-Not to mention: There are often cost benefits with a weekday wedding—and it’s also an opportunity to support the professionals in this industry, who have been hard hit by the pandemic.
+Not to mention: There are often cost benefits with a weekday wedding—and it’s also an opportunity to support the professionals in this industry.

 From pieces that can be worn in multiple ways to dresses that can be adapted to a different look, adaptability is the name of the game in fashion right now.
 Thankfully, this trend works well for weddings when brides want to switch up a look for the reception or even re-wear a frock for their sequel wedding.

 From Zoom trials to big-day makeovers, "corona brides" are experimenting with doing hair and makeup on their own.
 We think this trend will be here to stay, as we all could use a little TLC.
 And, why not use your wedding as an opportunity to develop a lifelong hobby, ahem, skill?!